-Students in Kindergarten/Prep/Reception investigate Number concepts informally – no symbols used!
+Students in Kindergarten investigate Number concepts informally – no mathematical symbols are used!
 This is for 2 reasons:

-i. students in Kindergarten/Prep/Reception learn 10 symbols for numbers, 26 symbols for lower case letters, and 26 symbols for upper case letters – that’s a huge 62 symbols!
+i. students in Kindergarten learn 10 symbols for numbers, 26 symbols for lower case letters, and 26 symbols for upper case letters – that’s a huge 62 symbols!

 ii. students need to be able to understand and explain the concepts behind the symbols +, -, x, ÷, and = before they begin to use the symbols.

-Students begin investigating non-mathematical counting including the forward and backward number sequences, writing numerals and recognising numerals in 2 ways – when their name is spoken and when seeing its numeral.
-They name the number before and the number after (ECG 1, 2, 3, 4).
-These are non-mathematical because we all just agree on the sequence and the numerals!
+Students begin investigating conventions of counting including the forward and backward number sequences, writing numerals and recognising numerals in 2 ways – when their name is spoken and when seeing its numeral (Early Counting and Grouping 1, 2, 3).
+These are conventions because we all agree on the sequence and the numerals!
 However knowing these is essential to begin to investigate mathematical counting.

-Students begin investigating mathematical counting as they count with one-to-one correspondence. explaining that the last number they said is the total, and that the number after is one more and the number before is 1 fewer.
+Students begin investigating counting with one-to-one correspondence. explaining that the last number they said is the total, and that the number after is one more and the number before is 1 fewer.
 They explain that counting forwards is adding one each time, while counting backwards is taking away one each time.
 Students subitise the number in a small collection (without counting).
-(ECG 5, 6, 7, 8, 9)
+(Early Counting and Grouping 4, 5, 6, 7, 8, 9).

-Before students can investigate joining groups (informal adding) and taking away from a group (informal subtracting), they need to be able to explain groups flexibly.
-This means explaining that they started with a group, then made 2 groups, made 1 group again, then made 3 groups – all from the same group of counters!
-Students estimate the number is a group, explain that numbers are inclusive (2 is inclusive of 1, 3 is inclusive of 2 and of 1) (ECG 10, 11, 12).
+Students need to be able to explain groups flexibly before they can investigate joining groups (informal adding) and taking a group away from a group (informal subtracting).
+Flexibly explaining groups means starting with 1 group, then making 2 groups, making 2 groups again, then making 3 groups – all from the same group of counters!
+Students estimate the number in a group, explain that numbers are inclusive (2 is inclusive of 1, 3 is inclusive of 2 and of 1) (Early Counting and Grouping 10, 11, 12).